Works in Fordbridge Park started in September 2022 and are currently underway. We are due to complete all works in the park in August 2023.

-Where required, vegetation and tree clearance will be undertaken by a small team during February 2022.
+Vegetation and tree clearance was undertaken by a small team in early 2022.

 Access to the park will be available throughout installation, with local diversions and signage where footpaths cross the working area.

 Trees are scattered within the Order Limits, primarily within the northern part of the park and also partly in a line of a formal path that crosses the Order Limits.
 Tree species comprise primarily non-native ornamental species and a few native species, including Poplar, Silver Birch, Himalayan Birch, Lime, Damson, Crab Apple, False Acacia, Cherry, Purple leaf Plum, Leyland Cypress, Dawn Redwood, Horse Chestnut and Rowan.

-We will be using tried and tested techniques to work around tree roots through the park, including hand digging and use of air spades.
+We are using tried and tested techniques to work around tree roots through the park, including hand digging and use of air spades.

 In addition, the project’s Environmental Clerk of Works and arboriculturalist will visit working areas to provide specialist advice when any works to trees, such as branch removal, are required.